The Miraculous Journey of Edward Tulane

 From the Book by Kate DiCamillo | Adapted by Dwayne Hartford

-Directed by Brian Tabak & Carolyn Quigley Mazierski
+Directed by Brian Tabak & Assistant Directed by Carolyn Quigley Mazierski

 Edward Tulane is an expensive toy rabbit made of china.
 He is loved by a little girl, but vain & self-centered Edward doesn’t care; he has no interest in anyone besides himself.
 Edward is accidentally thrown overboard on an ocean voyage and so begins his journey—a journey over which he has no control, for he is a toy rabbit.
 As years pass by, Edward meets many different people in many different situations who teach Edward valuable lessons.
 Through his miraculous journey, Edward learns what it is to love, what it is to lose that love, and how to find the courage to love again.
 Based on Kate DiCamillo’s beautiful novel of the same name.